 It is a form of education or training which enables a solicitor to recognise and identify possible risk in their organisation.
 Such training equips a solicitor with the essential mechanisms and ability to manage and minimise risk and prevent claims.

-Training in risk management may include relevant risk management education/ training relating to file management, client management, practice management, cyber security and confidentiality.
+Training in risk management may include relevant risk management education/ training relating to file management, client management, practice management, managing ethics in the workplace, stress management, cyber security, confidentiality, complaints handling and complaints avoidance, contingency planning and workflow processes.